29 things you didn't know you could do in America's national parks

 Go tide pooling in Washington

-In northwest America, Olympic National Park offers fantastic hiking, climbing and wildlife viewing opportunities, such as elk and marmots.
+Olympic National Park offers fantastic hiking, climbing and wildlife-watching opportunities, including beloved critters like elk and marmot.
 But along its coastline is another little-known joy: tide pooling.
-At low tide, many of the craggy rocks along the park's shores harbour small creatures and fascinating underwater worlds.
-It's a fantastic activity for the kids to learn about life under the sea.
-Go alone or on one of the ranger-led programs.
+At low tide, many of the craggy rocks along the park's shores harbour intriguing creatures and fascinating underwater worlds.
+It's a fantastic activity for the kids to learn about life under the sea, and you can go alone or on one of the ranger-led programmes.
 Expect to see giant green anenomes, sea stars and rock crabs.

 Try geocaching in Arizona

-It's time to channel your inner pirate and take yourself on a treasure hunt.
+Channel your inner pirate and take yourself on a treasure hunt.
 In the wilds of Arizona's Petrified Forest National Park – a rocky, barren landscape where ancient trees have turned to solid rock – a specially-created geocaching trail makes for a fun day out.
-Find hidden containers (geocaches) using a GPS device such as your phone, sign the park's logbook inside and leave a message for the next adventurers, then uncover another one.
+Find hidden containers known as geocaches using a GPS device (such as your phone), sign the park's logbook inside and leave a message for the next adventurers.
 The trail takes you through some of the finest landscapes and geological formations in the park, and can be found using the Geocaching app.

 Complete a triathalon in Florida

-Hiking, cycling and kayaking are common activities in many national parks across America but only in the Everglades National Park and Big Cypress National Preserve in Florida do they come together to create a thrilling fitness challenge.
-The Tamiami Trail Triathalon starts with a 15-mile cycle ride along a loop road from the Shark Valley Visitor Center, then a three-mile hike on a loop trail from the Oasis Visitor Center.
-Finally, the water element of this triathalon is done in kayaks – the 3.5-mile route from the Gulf Coast Visitor Center will take you gliding along the serene waters of the Everglades.
+Hiking, cycling and kayaking are common activities in many national parks across America, but only in the Everglades National Park and Big Cypress National Preserve in Florida do they come together to create a thrilling fitness challenge.
+The Tamiami Trail Triathlon starts with a 15-mile (24km) cycle ride along a loop road from the Shark Valley Visitor Center, then a three-mile (5km) hike on a loop trail from the Oasis Visitor Center.
+Finally, the water element of this triathlon is done in kayaks – the 3.5-mile (6km) route from the Gulf Coast Visitor Center will take you gliding through the Everglades' serene waterways.

 See the largest tree on Earth in California

-In the Giant Forest of Sequoia & Kings Canyon National Park, California, the world's largest tree stands tall.
-Named General Sherman, after an American Civil War general, it has an immense trunk with a circumference of 36 feet at ground level and 25 feet at eye level.
-It stands at almost 275 feet tall – though it isn't the tallest in the world, that accolade goes to Hyperion in Redwood National Park – and its mass is a total of 2,105 tonnes.
+In the Giant Forest in the Sequoia & Kings Canyon National Park, California, the world's largest tree stands tall.
+Named General Sherman, after an American Civil War general, it has an immense trunk with a circumference of 36 feet (11m) at ground level and 25 feet (8m) at eye level.
+It stands at almost 275 feet tall (84m) – though it isn't the tallest in the world, that accolade goes to Hyperion in Redwood National Park – and its mass is a total of 2,105 tonnes.
 Follow the Big Trees Trail to find this beast among other impressive sequoias.

 Camp on a beach in Maryland and Virginia